kranca/CS50W/README.md

 - Python and Django
 - SQL and data modeling
 - User authentication
-- APIs, JavaScript, and front-end frameworks
+- APIs, React and front-end frameworks